makerdao/community/governance/polls/Vault Compensation Denomination - April 13, 2020.md

 poll_rules: The voter may select to vote for one of the poll options or they may elect to abstain from the poll entirely
 options:
    0: Abstain
-   1: ETH or BAT (the asset that was liquidated)
+   1: ETH or BAT (i.e., the asset that was liquidated)
    2: DAI

 ---